It’s important to put some money aside, even if you can only afford to save a little.

 Pre-paid tuition plans and college savings plans are both types of 529 plans, which are tax-advantaged savings plans that make it easier to save for future college costs.

-DC Credit Union also offers a range of savings accounts that allow you to save money and earn interest on the cash held in that account.
-Some, like Money Market Accounts or CDs, offer slightly higher interest rates in exchange for a higher balance or longer term of investment.
+DC Credit Union also offers a range of savings accounts that allow you to save money and earn dividends on the cash held in that account.
+Some, like Money Market Accounts or Share Certificates, offer slightly higher dividend rates in exchange for a higher balance or longer term of investment.

 Calculators to help you save and plan for the future